A census of the United Kingdom has been taken every ten years since 1801, with the exception of 1941.

 Errors in recording data

-Many respondants outright lied about age or occupation to avoid stigma or cover up child employment.
-Dimunitive forms of first name or even nicknames may have been recorded.
-Victorian literacy rate hovered just over 60% for men, only improving in the latter half of the 19th Century.
-So, neighbours, relatives or the census enumerators themselves may well have filled out forms.
-An example is seen in the ship illustration above, as the ships captain would be responsible for completing the census details for all on board.
+Many respondents lied outright about age or occupation to avoid stigma or to cover up child employment.
+Diminutive forms of first name or even nicknames may have been recorded.
+Victorian literacy rates hovered just over 60% for men, only improving in the latter half of the 19th Century.
+So neighbours, relatives or the census enumerators themselves may well have filled out forms.
+An example is seen in the ship illustration above, as the ship's captain would be responsible for completing the census details for all on board.